pseongah/pseongah.github.io/index.md

 ## Experience

 - Korea Institute of Science and Technology (KIST)
-  - Research Intern (2022.02. - 2023.11.)
+  - Research Assistant (2022.02. - 2023.11.)
     - Developed PTZ camera cotrol module.
     - Developed and integrated a robot system for isolation treatment facility.
   - Research Student (2021.07. - 2021.12.)
-    - Designed, manufactured, and controlled the servo motor and motor drive board for the origami-based transformable robotic space.
+    - Manufactured, and controlled the servo motor and motor drive board for the origami-based transformable robotic space.

 <br/>